Fire Extinguisher Training

 Electrical Fires: This type of fire does not have its own class because fires involving electrical equipment can fall into any of the other classes.

-FIRE AWARENESS – For staff to provide an understanding of how to reduce the chance of fires and mitigate their impact
+FIRE AWARENESS – Provides staff with an understanding of how to reduce the chance of fires and mitigate their impact in the unlikely event they do occur.

 FIRE MARSHAL OR FIRE WARDEN – How to safely undertake the duties of a fire marshal or fire warden.